Danny O'Quinn Jr.: Background

 O'Quinn began racing go-karts at the age of 7 and won four championships.
 He won over 130 races, and one Tennessee state championship between 1992 and 1998.

-In 1999 he became the Street Stock rookie of the year at Lonesome Pine Raceway.
+In 1999, O'Quinn became the Street Stock rookie of the year at Lonesome Pine Raceway.
 He moved up to a late model car in 2000 and won the track championship and the Rookie of the Year award.
 In 2001, he raced both at Lonesome Pine and the ARA series.
 He had three wins and four poles.
 He also attended the University of Virginia's College at Wise in 2003–2005 but put his collegiate pursuits on hold as his professional racing career took off.

-In 2002, he won the UARA late model touring series national championship.
+In 2002, O'Quinn won the UARA late model touring series national championship.

 Move to national driver

-Quinn moved up to the USAR Hooters Pro Cup (Southern Series) in 2003, and became the Southern Series Rookie of the Year.
+O'Quinn moved up to the USAR Hooters Pro Cup (Southern Series) in 2003, and became the Southern Series Rookie of the Year.
 In 2004, he won the Food City 250 at his home race track of Lonesome Pine Raceway in Coeburn, Virginia.
-He became the youngest driver to win in series history and finished seventh overall in points.
+He became the youngest driver to win in series history, and finished seventh overall in points.
 In 2005, he had six starts in the ARCA series and three sixth-place finishes.